dmshvetsov/dmitryshvetsov.com/content/shorts/good-code-bad-code-literal-arguments.md

 All the `null` or undefined arguments disappear, and what remains becomes readable.

-Worth mention it is also not a good idea to have multiple positional arguments when they are not literal value

-Worth mentioning: it’s also not a good idea to have multiple positional arguments even when they’re not literal values:
+Worth mentioning, it’s also not a good idea to have multiple positional arguments even when they’re not literal values:

 `getTopTeams("week", teams, filter, Ordering.DESC, chacheManager, formatter)`

-Same problem - zero context, need to keep position in mind.
+Same problem - zero context, need to keep arguments positions in mind.

-Use params pattern
+Use params pattern:

 `getTopTeams({ range: "week", list: teams, filter: filter, order: Ordering.DESC, cache: chacheManager, formatter: formatter })`